INGLENOOK SIDINGS

 The resulting overall size of the layout is small by any standards, but can vary considerably as the actual length of the sidings is determined by the common length of the rolling stock to be used on the layout - the longer the rolling stock used, the longer the sidings will need to be.

-Alan Wright's original layout only measured 1' by 4' (30cm x 120cm).
-This was achieved by using standard goods wagons of the British steam/diesel transition era which are comparatively short: the standard wheelbase measures 10'-0" (3m), which gives a total length over buffers of 20'-6" (6,15m).
-Scaled down to 00 gauge, this translates into goods wagons about 3,2" (8cm) long.
-Therefore, a siding with a length of 20" (50cm) will easily hold 5 pieces of rolling stock.
+The reduced space requirements of Alan Wright's original layout (1' x 4' / 30cm x 120cm) was achieved by using standard goods wagons of the British steam/diesel transition era which are comparatively short, the standard wheelbase measuring only 10'-0" (3m), giving a total length over buffers of 20'-6" (6,15m).

 SMALLEST INGLENOOK POSSIBLE?

-Carl Arendt, master of micro layout design, has subjected the Inglenook formula to some practical testing and found that it can be cut down to 3-2-2 with a 2 cars plus loco headshunt and still provide operating interest, forming a four car train from a total of six cars randomly placed in the sidings.
+Carl Arendt, the late master of micro layout design, subjected the Inglenook formula to some practical testing and found that it can be cut down to one siding holding 3 cars and two sidings holding 2 cars each, which together with a 2 cars plus loco length headshunt will still provide operating interest when forming a three car train from a total of five cars randomly placed in the sidings.

-Bob Hughes' N Scale San Vince de Rey (a tongue-in-cheek reference to the fact that this layout is actually built on a sandwich tray) works on a 3-2-2 "reduced" Inglenook Sidings formula.
+Bob Hughes' N Scale San Vince de Rey (a tongue - in - cheek reference to the fact that this layout is actually built on a sandwich tray) works on such a 3-2-2 "minimal" Inglenook Sidings formula.
 Set in California, it portrays a small yard in Union Pacific territory.
 A micro layout by any standards, it can be kept virtually anywhere.

 Even a "reduced" Inglenook layout offers an operational challenge and is fun to operate, even though the reduction in complexity of the shunting puzzle which results from such alterations is far more significant than most people would suspect: